 4. Customer Experience Excellence: Perception Vs. Reality

 These graphs really jump off the page for a few reasons.
-They are so telling of the systematic CX issues FinServ has.
+They are so telling of the systematic customer experience issues FinServ has.
 Over half of retail banks and wealth management firms believe that they provide an excellent customer experience.
 The issue is that their customers don’t agree.

 It appears that leaders in financial services may have missed the mark on their customer experience estimates.
 Perhaps, the research process needs to be slightly tweaked.
 How can a firm over-estimate how good an experience they provide by 27%?
 That doesn’t even begin to approach the 41% overestimation by wealth management professionals.
-The answers by financial service professionals to this question can almost be classified as irresponsible speculation.
+The answers by financial service professionals to this question call for financial institutions to take another look at these problems.